SFU-CMPT-201/lecture-notes/08-synchronization.md

   threads need to wait (if they all call `lock()`) until the lock becomes available.
     * Only one thread at a time can grab a lock and we *can't* control the order in which different threads grab the lock.
 It depends on the underlying lock mechanism.
+    * As mentioned previously, this behavior is referred to as *non-deterministic* behavior, i.e., it exhibits different behavior every time it runs.
+This is as opposed to *deterministic* behavior.
 * Going back to the data race example, we can use a lock to avoid the mix-up of sub-operations from different threads.
     * We can "guard" the region of code that updates `cnt` by calling `lock()` beforehand and